Franz Kamphaus: Aulhausen

-After his retirement, Kamphaus has served as minister of the St. Vincenzstift (de), a home for people with physical and mental disabilities, in Aulhausen, where he lives.
-He realized that the humanity of a society can be seen in its way to deal with illness and disabilities in all phases of life.
-Kamphaus himself suffers from tremor.
-Facing the challenge to preach for handicapped people, he found: "Es geht darum, unsere großen biblischen Wörter zu elementarisieren, ohne dabei banal zu werden."
-(We need to simplify our big biblical words without getting trivial.)
-He stressed the importance of songs for the mostly illiterate people, and he realises: "Das Allerwichtigste ist, einfach da zu sein.
+After his retirement, Kamphaus served as priest of the St. Vincenzstift, Aulhausen, a home for people with physical and mental disabilities.
+He realised that the humanity of a society can be seen in its way to deal with illness and disabilities in all phases of life.
+Kamphaus himself suffered from tremor.
+Facing the challenge to preach for handicapped people, he said: "Es geht darum, unsere großen biblischen Wörter zu elementarisieren, ohne dabei banal zu werden" (We need to simplify our big biblical words without getting trivial).
+He stressed the importance of songs for the mostly illiterate people, and he said: "Das Allerwichtigste ist, einfach da zu sein.
 Entscheidend ist nicht so sehr, was ich sage oder tue, sondern dass ich hier wohne und lebe."
 (Most important is to simply be there.
-It's not important what I say or do, but that I live here.)
+It's not important what I say or do, but that I live here).
+He remained a resident of the facility when he retired from service as a priest, and kept writing books.

+Kamphaus died on 28 October 2024, at the age of 92.
+Boris Rhein, minister-president of Hesse, commented that he shaped not only the Catholic Church, living in integrity and humanity as a model for engagement for the poor and disadvantaged, in service to the community.